 With that said, below is a chart that shows the states that require such alcohol awareness training.

-And as far as becoming a bartender and landing a job, CLICK HERE to download the 7-Steps to Becoming a Bartender Blueprint.
+And as far as actually becoming a bartender and landing a job, CLICK HERE to download the 7-Steps to Becoming a Bartender Blueprint.
 Even (in fact especially) if you don't have any experience.

 Thanks for stopping by.